sepetrov/KrillaFoundationBundle/README.md

 $ php bin/vendors update
 ```

 Now you can use is the `Krilla/FoundationBundle/Resources/base_foundation.html.twig` layout template.
 The template includes the Foundation JavaScript and CSS files.
-It is using the [Assetic](http://symfony.com/doc/current/cookbook/assetic/yuicompressor.html "How to Minify JavaScripts and Stylesheets with YUI Compressor") filter to combine and minify them with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).Follow the instructions on [Step 5: Install YUI Compressor](#installation_5) to enable the YUI Compressor.
+It is using [Assetic](http://symfony.com/doc/current/cookbook/assetic/yuicompressor.html "How to Minify JavaScripts and Stylesheets with YUI Compressor") filters to combine and minify them with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

+**Note:**

+> You can find instructions how to install YUI Compressor and configure the Assetic filters on [Step 5: Install YUI Compressor](#installation-5).

 <a name="installation-4-2"/>